 Scheduled internal audits are carried out based on the annual audit plan approved by the ARMC.
-The internal auditors align their current internal audit practices with the Committee of Sponsoring Organizations of the Treadway Commission (COSO) internal Controls - Integrated Framework.
-Using this framework, all internal control assessments performed by IA are based on the internal control elements, scope and coverage.
+The internal auditors align their current internal audit practices with the International Professional Practices Framework.
+Using this framework, IA firm are adopting risk based approach for all internal control assessments.
 On a quarterly basis, the IA Firm presents the ARMC with the internal audit reports.
 During the year under review, internal audit reviews were carried out by the internal audit team to address the related internal control weaknesses.
 Weaknesses identified during the reviews together with the improvement measures to strengthen the internal controls were reported accordingly.

 The internal audit function assists the Board and Senior Management team in providing an independent assessment of the effectiveness and adequacy of the Group's system of internal controls.
 The assessment of the adequacy and effectiveness of internal controls established in mitigating risks is carried out through interviews and discussion with the Management team, review of relevant established policies and procedures and authority limits, and observing and testing of the internal controls on a sample basis.
 The internal audit reviews have resulted in an action plan to be taken by the Group to address the weaknesses noted.
-Identified enhancement opportunities are then reported to be taken by the Group to address the weaknesses noted.
+Identified enhancement opportunities are then reported and to be taken by the Group to address the weaknesses the weaknesses noted.
 Identified enhancement opportunities are reported to the ARMC, who in turn reports these matters to the Board.
 Any highlighted issues will be followed up closely to determine the extent of the recommendation that has been implemented by the Senior Management.

-For the FYE 2021, 2 internal audit reviews and 2 follow up reviews had been carried out and reported by IA:
+For the financial year ended 31 December 2022, 4 internal audit reviews have been carried out and reported by Internal Auditors: